Uncertainty Quantification in Complex Simulation Models Using Ensemble Copula Coupling: Acknowledgments

 \section{Acknowledgments}

-We are indebted to colleagues at Heidelberg University, the University of Washington, the German Weather Service (DWD), the European Centre for Medium-Range Weather Forecasts (ECMWF) and elsewhere, including but not limited to Konrad Bogner, Jonathan Flowerdew, Renate Hagedorn, Tom Hamill, Alex Lenkoski, Martin Leutbecher, Florian Pappenberger, Pierre Pinson and David Richardson, who have graciously shared their thoughts and expertise.
+We are indebted to colleagues at Heidelberg University, the University of Washington, the German Weather Service (DWD), the European Centre for Medium-Range Weather Forecasts (ECMWF) and elsewhere, including but not limited to Konrad Bogner, Jonathan Flowerdew, Renate Hagedorn, Tom Hamill, Alex Lenkoski, Martin Leutbecher, Florian Pappenberger, Pierre Pinson, David Richardson and Johanna Ziegel, who have graciously shared their thoughts and expertise.
 In particular, Tom Hamill drew our attention to approaches of the ECC type during a stroll on the University of Washington campus in summer 2009, and Martin Leutbecher noted a data error in a poster version of our work presented at a conference in 2012.
-We gratefully acknowledge support by the Volkswagen Foundation and sfi$^2$, Statistics for Innovation in Oslo.
+We gratefully acknowledge support by the Volkswagen Foundation and sfi$^2$, Statistics for Innovation in Oslo, and we thank the Editors and referees for their constructive feedback.